Scarlaid/idleaura-extension/README.md

 Credits to <a href="https://github.com/PanIntegralus">PanIntegralus</a> for the game code extract, and Opera GX for the Idle Aura game.

 ### Note
-Since the extension menu is limited to 800x600, this has to be launched in a separated tab, there are no workaround.
+Since the extension menu is limited to 800x600, this has to be launched in a separate tab, there is no workaround.